apopovicius/pg/js/typescript/decorators/readme.md

 # Decorators

+Decorators are a mechanism to add metadata information to our source code.

-Decorators are just functions in a particular form which can apply to:
+They are just functions in a particular form which can apply to:

 - Class
 - Class Property